visheshkumar12/freshfarm-connect/README.md

 - **Cart Management**: Add, remove, and clear items in the cart, with quantity tracking and total price calculation.
 - **User Authentication**: Register and log in to access personalized features like cart and profile management.
 - **User Profile**: View and edit user details, including name, email, and role.
-- **Responsive Design**: Optimized for both desktop and mobile devices with a clean, modern UI.
+- **Responsive Design**: Optimized for desktop with a clean, modern UI.
 - **Secure Backend**: Uses JWT-based authentication and MongoDB for data storage.

 ## Tech Stack